wehs7661/ensemble_md/docs/theory.rst

    and characterized by different Hamiltonians and/or temperatures.
 Different state sets are represented as dashed lines in different colors.
    Note that the temperature :math:`T` and Hamiltonian :math:`H` can be replaced by other physical variables of interest, such as pressure or chemical potential.

-As shown in `Figure 1`_, a homogeneous REXEE simulation that samples sequential one-dimensional states can be configured by the following four parameters:
+As shown in `Fig. 1`_, a homogeneous REXEE simulation that samples sequential one-dimensional states can be configured by the following four parameters:

   - :math:`N`: The total number of intermediate states
   - :math:`R`: The total number of replicas